maplepancakes/tic-tac-toe/README.md

 # PROJECT STATUS: Completed

-### Objective: To demonstrate understanding of factory functions and modules.
+### Objective: To demonstrate understanding of factory functions and module patterns.

 Created using HTML, CSS, and Javascript.